-Following our 2011 Annual Meeting of Stockholders, the Compensation Committee also considered the advisory vote of our stockholders on executive compensation when reviewing our compensation decisions and policies.
+Following our 2012 Annual Meeting of Stockholders, the Compensation Committee also considered the advisory vote of our stockholders on executive compensation when reviewing our compensation decisions and policies.
 Of those stockholders voting, on an advisory basis, for or against the proposal, approximately 95% voted to approve our executive compensation.
-The Compensation Committee believes this affirms stockholders' support of our approach to executive compensation and did not change its approach in fiscal 2011.
+The Compensation Committee believes this affirms stockholders' support of our approach to executive compensation and did not change its approach in fiscal 2012.
 The Compensation Committee will continue to consider the outcome of the Company's say-on-pay votes when making future compensation decisions for the Named Executive Officers.

-Hiring of New Executive Vice President, HR
+Hiring of New Executive Officers

-In June 2011, we hired Darren E. Hart as our Executive Vice President, HR.
-To incentivize Mr. Hart to accept our offer of employment, we paid Mr. Hart a \$300,000 signing bonus and granted Mr. Hart restricted stock units with a grant date fair value of \$275,625 and stock appreciation rights with a grant date fair value of \$275,662.
-In addition, to compensate Mr. Hart for the value of equity awards that Mr. Hart forfeited at his previous employer, we granted him restricted stock units with a grant date fair value of \$255,803.
-We also granted Mr. Hart a guaranteed cash bonus in the amount of \$337,500 in lieu of his participation in our fiscal 2011 cash incentive plan.
-We set Mr. Hart's base salary at \$450,000 per annum, and Mr. Hart participated in our fiscal 2011 equity incentive plan, which was awarded in the first quarter of fiscal 2012 and will be reported as compensation in fiscal 2012 pursuant to the rules of the SEC.
+In September 2012, we hired John A. White as our Executive Vice President and Chief Operating Officer.
+To incentivize Mr. White to accept our offer of employment, we paid Mr. White a \$100,000 signing bonus and granted Mr. White restricted stock units with a grant date fair value of \$367,500 and stock appreciation rights with a grant date fair value of \$367,500.
+We also guaranteed Mr. White a cash bonus in the amount of \$450,000, pro-rated for the number of months in which he was an employee in 2012, in lieu of his participation in our fiscal 2012 cash incentive performance period under the 2010 Cash Incentive Plan (the "2012 cash incentive plan").
+We set Mr. White's base salary at \$600,000 per year.